-For the Master of Arts degree in Biblical Counseling or Biblical Studies, no resident study is required.
+For the Master of Arts degrees, no resident study is required.
 Courses to fulfill requirements may be completed via residence, online, advanced modules or livestream classes.

-For the Master of Divinity degree program, no resident study is required for the Master of Divinity core and the Biblical Counseling and Preaching and Pastoral Studies Concentrations.
+For the Master of Divinity degree program, no resident study is required for the Master of Divinity core and all of the concentrations except for the Bible Translation and Linguistics Concentration.
 Courses to fulfill requirements for these degrees and/or deficiencies are available via residence, online, advanced modules or livestream classes.